jorgetzec/WGCNA_workshop/README.md

 ## Getting Started

-1. Clone this repository.
+1. Clone or download (zip and unzip) this repository.
-2. Install the required R packages (see scripts for details).
+2. To use the scripts, first open the `workshop.Rproj` file located in the root folder.
+This will ensure the correct working directory is set.
 3. Follow the scripts in the `code/` directory and refer to the notes in `docs/` for guidance.
+The scripts include details on the necessary R packages to install.

 ## About the Example Dataset